envisioning/vocab/src/content/articles/sae-structural-adaptive-embeddings.md

 ---
-generality:
-  - 0.61
-  - 0.6
-  - 0.59
-  - 0.58
-  - 0.57
-  - 0.56
-  - 0.55
 slug: sae-structural-adaptive-embeddings
-summary:
-  Embedding technique that dynamically adapts to the structural properties of the data to improve the representation of complex relationships within the dataset.
+summary: Embedding technique that dynamically adapts to the structural properties of the data to improve the representation of complex relationships within the dataset.
 title: SAE (Structural Adaptive Embeddings)
 ---